caitp/node-mock-stdin/README.md

 **parameters**
   - `data`: A `String`, `Buffer`, `Array<String>`, or `null`.
 The `data` parameter will result in the default encoding if specified as a string or array of strings.
+  - `encoding`: An optional encoding which is used when `data` is a `String`.
+      Node.js's internal Readable Stream will convert the specified encoding into the output encoding, which is transcoded if necessary.

 **return value**: The `MockSTDIN` instance, for chaining.